renegadevi/swiftui-doublecolumn-switcher-for-ipad/README.md

 # SwiftUI-DoubleColumn-Switcher-for-iPad

-Automatically switch from Stack to DoubleColumn -NavigationView when iPad in landscape orientation is detected
+Automatically switch from Stack to DoubleColumn -NavigationView when iPad in landscape orientation is detected.

 ## About